Tree cricket

 Tree crickets are insects of the order Orthoptera.
-These crickets are in the subfamily Oecanthinae of the family Gryllidae.
+These crickets belong to the Oecanthinae one of the subfamilies of the recently (2022) restored family Oecanthidae.

 Description

 Tree crickets as well as most other crickets have two pairs of wings.
 The fore wings are located closer to the head and are hard and leathery in appearance.
 The hind wings are located aft of the fore wings and are the wings it uses for flight.
 When the cricket is not in flight the fore wings fold back to cover the hind wings.
 The bodies of tree crickets are long and skinny with a coloration that matches their habitat.
 They have large powerful legs used for jumping.
 Their heads contain two antennae which can sense both touch and odor and compound eyes which are inherent in all Orthoptera.

 Distribution and habitat

 They live in trees and shrubs, for which they are well camouflaged.
 These crickets are nocturnal and can be found on every continent except Antarctica.

 In Europe, tree crickets have been expanding northwards and had reached the island of Jersey in the Channel Islands by 2010.
 In August 2015, the first population was found in mainland England at Dungeness in Kent, where hundreds of males were present.